slipa17/Whole-genome-sequencing-and-comparative-genomics-of-human-lung-streptococcal-isolates/COG_analysis_Rscripts.md

 ```
 View(strain2)
 ```
-# To merge both the data_frame files
+# To merge both the dataframe files

 ```
 dataframe_name = merge(strain1, strain2, by.x = "Var1", "Freq", by.y = "Var1", "Freq", all.x = TRUE, all.y =TRUE)